paulscherrerinstitute/IocshDeclWrap/README.md

     - specialize `PrintFmts` if possible
-    - if the type cannot be displayed by `printf` or you don't like the default version then specialize `PrinterBase` to handle the specific type).
+    - if the type cannot be displayed by `printf` or you don't like the default version then specialize `PrinterBase` to handle the specific type.
 - If you need a special `print` method specifically for your user- function then you should specialize `Printer` for your function.